ulassahillioglu/Facebook-Post-ID-Finder-using-Python-with-PyQt5/README.md

 IMPORTANT// This version is outdated and may not work as intended.
 Use at your own will.
-Updated version will arrive in future.

 # Facebook-Post-ID-Finder
 WARNING: This tool is used to scrape Post ID of Embedded, Album and Text posts.
 Posts with permalinks might throw an error!